-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.
+Additional Notes: Delivery of both teaching and assessment will be blended including live and selfdirected activities online and on-campus.

 Penalty for late submission of continuous assessment assignments: zero tolerance.
+Available to visiting and exchange students.

 EG-353 Research Project